Liquid Hydrogen Refueler for Hydrogen-Electric Aircraft Applications

 Project Benefits

-By unlocking hydrogen aviation in California, ZeroAvia projects a pull-through in terms of H2 demand ramping to 66 tons per day by 2032 across the State of California from just 10 regional airports.
+By unlocking hydrogen aviation in California, ZeroAvia projects a pull-through in terms of hydrogen demand ramping to 66 tons per day by 2032 across the State of California from just 10 regional airports.
 This firm demand will help lower the cost of hydrogen and reduce emissions in the communities surrounding the airports.
 In the future, the LHMSD could also help decarbonize ports and other locations where LH2 fuel is in demand.

 Consumer Appeal